Wikipedia Guide

 On each page of wikipedia, there's always at least one edit box

-you can use E to move to the edit box.
+- Press E to move to a Search edit box.

 Wikipedia finds the best match between your search terms and